7 Best Storylane Alternatives and Competitors in 2026

 Who is it for?

-Pre-sales and sales teams in enterprise-level companies need a solution to seamlessly incorporate existing videos, documents, etc., into product tours.
+Pre-sales and sales teams in enterprise-level companies that need a solution to seamlessly incorporate existing videos, documents, etc. into product tours.

 Pricing

-We know that pricing is based on the role and number of licenses you need.
+Consensus’ final pricing is largely based on the role and number of licenses you need, but there are three main plans available, billed annually:

-✅ Its analytics features help you identify and engage stakeholders more efficiently.
+✅ Analytics features help you identify and engage stakeholders more efficiently

-❌ Better for uploading existing content than recording new one with its extension.
+❌ Better for uploading existing content than recording new with its extension

 7. Tourial